Mitch McConnell, His Wife Elaine Chao, Children, Net Worth, And The Trump Russia Situation

 Mitch McConnell is widely considered to be a skilled politician, especially when it comes to dealing with controversial issues affecting the Republican party, such as the Trump – Russia collusion investigations.
-Born on February 20, 1942, he is married to Transportation Secretary Elaine Chao and has three children – Claire McConnell, Elly McConnell and Porter McConnell.
+Born on February 20, 1942, he is married to Transportation Secretary Elaine Chao and has three children – Claire McConnell, Elly McConnell, and Porter McConnell.
 He also has a sizeable net worth.

 About His Wife

 Mitch McConnell’s wife Elaine Chao, like her husband, is a Republican politician and was the first woman of Asian descent to be appointed to the U.S. cabinet.
-She came to the United States at the age of 8 via a freight ship from Taiwan.
+She came to the United States at the age of eight via a freight ship from Taiwan.
 Her parents had previously fled China following the Civil War in the country.
 At the time, her father had just a few years earlier received a scholarship from the United States.

 She has an MBA from the Harvard Business School, which she received in 1979, and a Bachelor of Arts in Economics from Mount Holyoke College.
 Elaine worked in President George W. Bush’s administration from the year 2001 – 2009 as the United States Secretary of Labor.
 In November last year, current President Donald Trump nominated her to the position of Secretary of Transportation.
 Her father, James S.C.
 Chao, is the founder of the Foremost Group, a U.S. finance and shipping company.